 Fourteen million U.S. households lived in single-family rentals in 2019.
 That’s over one-third (33 percent) of all renter households.

-Many tenants prefer single-family rentals, leading to less turnover and longer lease terms.
+Many residents prefer single-family rentals, leading to less turnover and longer lease terms.
 Some reasons why include:

 Investing in single-family rentals is unique to other forms of investing.
 When you purchase real estate, you can use a relatively small amount of your own capital while borrowing the rest from a lender or bank.
 This is called “leverage”, and using it multiplies your buying power in the market.